ngauthier/oo-web-go-post/post.md

 Let's talk about growth.
 When we add a new route, we add one line in our `routes`, and we have to create a new handling function.
 Additionally, we can even have those handling functions come from other packages.
 So we can chop up our app into sub-applications based on task.
 Much nicer!

-Additionally, we've left the global context for `log` and `http`.
+We've also left the global context for `log` and `http`.
 That means our app won't get screwed up by any other libraries that try to attach anything to `http` or `log`.
 We also have better control over our logger and server.
 Great!

 But, we can do even better.
-The problems we still have here is that this application is still very much a `main` style app, not a package or library.
+The problems we still have here is that this application is still very much a `main` style binary, not a package or library.
 That makes it hard to share and hard to test.
 It would also be nice to not rely on global variables at all (our `logger`) and encapsulate them within the web server itself.

 # Part 3: Object Oriented to the Rescue